bjornedstrom/diph/README.md

 and subsequently added.

-To give control to the user (you) diph also supports a counter pragma that can be added anywhere in your plain text file, like so (case but can appear anywhere on a line):
+To give control to the user (you) diph also supports a counter pragma that can be added anywhere in your plain text file, like so (case-sensitive but can appear anywhere on a line):

     #diph ctr 53000